-- Executive highlights open every section plain-English risk, impact and urgency, so you can decide what truly matters before diving into detail. - Technical fixes follow straight after for your engineers, with clear, step-by-step actions.
+- Executive highlights open every section plain-English risk, impact and urgency, so you can decide what truly matters before diving into detail. - Technical fixes follow straight after for your engineers, with clear, step-bystep actions.

 The recommendations are written so you can hand the report to your own team or any security partner to close the gaps.
-You are not tied to my services - that way you stay in full control of cost and timelines.
+You are free to book a Rapid Hardening Sprint with me, but you are not tied to my services - that way you stay in full control of cost and timelines.